kjerandp/CoPilot/README.md

 * Map POCO models to tables including relationships (one-to-many and many-to-one relationships).
 * Author and execute SQL statements for CRUD operations.
 Related entities can be included for all operations, as long as they have a singular key defined.
 * Mapping of data from queries or stored procedures to dynamic objects or POCO classes.
-* Mapped POCO models allow for a natural, function based, querying syntax and also mapping a subset of columns to anonymous types.
+* Natural, function based, querying syntax when working with mapped entities.
+* Projecting of data to anonymous or defined classes (only referenced columns will be included in the queries)
 * Solves the "1+N"-problem by fetching child records in a single query and then merging the data with the parent records when mapped
 * Perform mulitple write operations, including bulk commands, as a unit-of-work (database transaction)
 * Transform values from and to the database by associating a `ValueAdapter` to relevant POCO properties.
 Examples of use cases is to serialize/deserialize to and from json, joining/splitting collections of primitive values, converting from/to enums etc.